willowell/Box2D-Xcode11-directions/README.md

 **Do you know a better way to do this?
 Please open an issue!**

-After some experimentation and examining the build settings for the HelloWorld.xcodeproj in Box2D that premake5 puts together, I have figured out a way to reproduce HelloWorld.xcodeproj outside of the Box2D directory.
+After some experimentation with and examinination of the build settings for the HelloWorld.xcodeproj in Box2D that premake5 puts together, I have figured out a way to reproduce HelloWorld.xcodeproj outside of the Box2D directory.

 I am making the following assumptions:
 1. Xcode is up-to-date, and you have installed its command line tools.